UK foreign secretary to meet Russia's Lavrov

 Johnson: 'Complicity in war crimes'

-Johnson, who was appointed the top UK diplomat in July, has been outspoken in his criticisms of Russia, particularly in its support for Syrian President Bashar al-Assad.
+Johnson, who was appointed the top UK diplomat in July, has been outspoken in his criticisms of Russia's support for Syrian President Bashar al-Assad.

 In a speech at the Conservative Party Conference in October, Johnson spoke of "the continuing savagery of the Assad regime against the people of Aleppo and the complicity of the Russians in committing what are patently war crimes," a reference to Moscow's role in the battle to retake the key Syrian city.